 As the tax and accounting world has shifted away from paper, firms have improved their efficiency, cut costs and gained the flexibility to work remotely.
-As we’ve made this leap into the digital age, there is one area where digital 1040 tax return preparation has taken a step backwards: optimizing reviewers’ time.
+But while we’ve made this leap into the digital age, there is one area where digital 1040 tax return preparation has taken a step backwards: optimizing reviewers’ time.

 One of the keys to increasing your 1040 tax return bottom line is optimizing your preparation process to minimize reviewer time and increase collaboration with the preparers.

 Despite its limitations, the paper-based workpaper preparation process of yesteryear provided a uniform medium for preparers to create detailed, well-documented tax workpapers.
 The drawback?
 It was practically an arts and crafts project.
 Cutting, pasting, stapling, three hole punching, highlighting, drawing, and scribbling notes were all common practices within the classic physical binders.
 That said, it was a thorough and effective way to make sure tax workpapers were well documented so reviewers could do their work and sign off as efficiently as possible.